-When it comes to the concept of student-led conferences, I never had a full first-hand experience with one until we moved to our current school district.
-As a high-school teacher, we never have set parent-teacher conferences like younger grades do.
-I would, however, have parent-teacher conferences when it was necessary to meet with a parent about a situation with his or her child.
+When it comes to the concept of student-led conferences, I never had a full first-hand experience with one until we moved to the current school district my children attend.
+As a high school teacher, we never had set parent-teacher conferences like younger grades do.
+I would, however, have traditional parent-teacher conferences when it was necessary to meet with a parent about a situation with his or her child.

 During these parent-teacher conference experiences, I always made a point to speak directly to the student in the room.
 Whether the student openly or begrudgingly participated, I would make sure we had a dialogue about what was being discussed, their own concerns about whatever situation the meeting was regarding, and their thoughts about the systems and functions of my class.